abdallalwy/MyShortStory/README.md

 # MyShortStory

 Once upon a time, there was an elf called Pellegrino.
+Pellegrino was on vacation from his usual work as Santa's helper.

 Pellegrino jumped over the fence to the autokart dome to play with the karts.